Maricela Abarca, Geology

 Curatorial Assistant, Geology

 I joined the Academy in 2018 as a part-time Curatorial Assistant in Geology.
-In 2019, I became full-time as part of the NSF OCE grant: The Holocene and Anthropocene as windows into the future of marine systems.
+From 2019-2022, I worked on a NSF OCE grant: The Holocene and Anthropocene as windows into the future of marine systems.
 As part of this, I assisted in the digitization and management of a crowd-sourced Zooniverse project which digitally transcribed over 5,000 records from our microfossil collection.
 My other duties include collections care of our fossil and mineral collections, volunteer supervision, specimen digitization, and data cleaning.
+I graduated from Johns Hopkins University with a M.A.

 PimBongaerts